magic-sph/magic/doc/sphinx/numerics.rst

 rendering this procedure a fast-Chebyshev transform.
 Choosing :math:`N_r>N` provides radial dealiasing.

+.. seealso:: The Chebyshev (Gauss-Lobatto) grid is defined in the module
+             :f:mod:`chebyshev_polynoms_mod`.
+The cosine transforms are computed in the modules :f:mod:`cosine_transform` and :f:mod:`fft_fac_mod`.

 Spectral equations
 ==================

 We have now introduced the necessary tools for deriving the spectral equations.
-Taking the **radial components** of the Navier-Stokes equation :eq:`eqNSNd` and the induction equation :eq:`eqIndNd` provides the equations for the poloidal potentials :math:`W(r,\theta,\phi)` and :math:`g(r,\theta,\phi)`.
+Taking the **radial components** of the Navier-Stokes equation and the induction equation provides the equations for the poloidal potentials :math:`W(r,\theta,\phi)` and :math:`g(r,\theta,\phi)`.
 The **radial component of the curl** of these equations provides the equations for the toroidal counterparts